 Disaster Blaster's estimate for Asbestos Abatement Prior to Contamination: $ 5,782.15

-In this example, the homeowner spent nearly $ 6,500.00 in additional and unnecessary expenses, and the contractor placed occupants in what was a hazardous and very dangerous situation.
+In this example, the homeowner spent nearly $ 6,500.00 in additional and unnecessary cost, and the contractor placed occupants in what was a hazardous and very dangerous situation.
 As the contractor did not have insurance coverage for this contamination, the homeowner was forced to seek a judgement against the company in court at their own additional expense.
 As the homeowner is ultimately legally responsible for this hazard, they were obligated to have the issue resolved and properly abated at their cost regardless of the outcome of their lawsuit.

 As you can see, Asbestos Abatement requires extensive knowledge, expertise, and State of Pennsylvania Licensing in order for a contractor to perform this work properly and legally.
 For this reason, it is strongly recommended to contract with an experienced Asbestos Abatement Company that is able to recognize Asbestos building materials and take adequate precautions during a remodeling project.
 Should you have an Asbestos concern, please do not hesitate to Contact Contact The Professionals At Disaster Blaster!